 How Spring Air Con Maintenance Can Combat Seasonal Allergies

 We know you change (or clean) your air filters monthly without fail, right?
 Nothing ever gets in the way of you doing that.
 Okay, so maybe you’ve forgotten once or twice.
 The thing is when you change your filters regularly you can drastically improve your indoor air quality.
-Scheduling your spring air con maintenance will help you remember the importance of this.
-If not, you can be assured your Rapid Cold service tech will.
+Scheduling your spring air con maintenance with Sanitair will help you remember the importance of this.

 Clean Air Ducts